FAQs

 You will get weekly calls from your son/daughter's mentor to regularly discuss all elements of your child's progress as we like to ensure the communication between school and home and is frequent.

-You will receive a termly report from the subject teachers; two parents evenings are also scheduled on the 27th September 2021 and 24th January 2022 (subject to change).
+You will receive a termly report from the subject teachers and parents evenings are scheduled throughout the academic year

 How can I say thank you?